 Divorce Committed to Protecting Your Interests

-How to File For Divorce in Los Angeles
+Divorce Lawyer in Los Angeles

 Consult with a Trusted LA Divorce Attorney for Guidance

-At the Law Offices of Korol & Velen, we offer caring counsel to our clients while providing high-level negotiation skills and assertive representation.
-Our founding attorney is a board-certified family law specialist and has the knowledge and experience in navigating the California Family Code.
+At the Sub:BusinessName}, we provide caring counsel, strong negotiation skills, and assertive legal representation.
+Our founding attorney, Rozanna M. Velen, is a board-certified family law specialist and has the knowledge and experience to guide clients through the California Family Code.

-Comprehensive Divorce-Related Services We Provide
+Comprehensive Divorce-Related Services We Provide in LA

 We handle all divorce-related issues, including: